 A further 41% also agreed that lounge access makes them feel safer when undertaking air travel.
 However, these numbers are significantly higher in markets such as China and India, where borders have largely remained closed in 2022.
 In China, in particular, 64% admit that being in a lounge makes them feel safer, whilst slightly less than 70% believe that having access to a lounge makes them feel valued.

 Rewards in today’s new era of travel

 The survey also revealed that a focus on improving the entire customer journey in these testing times could yield significant dividends for brands.
-Todd Handcock, Asia Pacific President for Collinson said, “After two long years of waiting for the pandemic to recede and borders to open up, people across Asia are eagerly embracing the return of travel.
+Todd Handcock, Global Chief Commercial Officer & President Asia Pacific at Collinson said, “After two long years of waiting for the pandemic to recede and borders to open up, people across Asia are eagerly embracing the return of travel.
 This is an encouraging trend given that apprehensions around travel safety continue to exist.
 As countries further relax their travel restrictions and people head out to their dream vacations, brands will have new opportunities to innovate and enhance customer experiences aligned with the return of travel.”

 With COVID-19 continuing to result in additional checks and balances at airports, it is inevitable that travellers will demand fresh airport lounge experiences.
 The increased emphasis on safety and celebration of the return to travel is expected to make travellers attach an increased value to travel-related benefits.
 This calls for brands to identify innovative ways to retain loyalty among current customers, whilst attracting new ones by leveraging lounge access and flight-delay benefits; such as Collinson’s SmartDelay, which offers lounge services when customers’ flights are delayed or cancelled.